flipkart-incubator/jupyter_client/docs/messaging.rst

    each frontend and the kernel.

-2. **IOPub**: this socket is the 'broadcast channel' where the kernel publishes all side effects (stdout, stderr, etc.) as well as the requests coming from any client over the shell socket and its own requests on the stdin socket.
-There are a number of actions in Python which generate side effects: :func:`print` writes to ``sys.stdout``, errors generate tracebacks, etc.  Additionally, in a multi-client scenario, we want all frontends to be able to know what each other has sent to the kernel (this can be useful in collaborative scenarios, for example).
+2. **IOPub**: this socket is the 'broadcast channel' where the kernel publishes all side effects (stdout, stderr, debugging events etc.) as well as the requests coming from any client over the shell socket and its own requests on the stdin socket.
+There are a number of actions in Python which generate side
+   effects: :func:`print` writes to ``sys.stdout``, errors generate tracebacks, etc.  Additionally, in a multi-client scenario, we want all frontends to be able to know what each other has sent to the kernel (this can be useful in collaborative scenarios, for example).
 This socket allows both side effects and the information about communications taking place with one client over the shell channel to be made available to all clients in a uniform manner.

 3. **stdin**: this ROUTER socket is connected to all frontends, and it allows the kernel to request input from the active frontend when :func:`raw_input` is called.